supermandee/myspotipal/README.md

 ```
 MySpotiPal analyzes your listening habits across different timeframes (4 weeks, 6 months, or all time)

-### Manage Your Music World 📚
+### Manage Your Spotify World 📚
 ```
 "Who do I follow on Spotify?"
 "Show me my playlists"
 "What podcasts have I saved?"
 ```
-Keep track of your followed artists, playlists, and recent plays
+Keep track of your followed artists, playlists, recent plays, saved tracks, podcasts, and audiobooks etc

 ### Learn About Any Artist, Songs, Playlists, Podcasts & More 🎤
 ```